twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **OTLFDesignerCollapsedFeatures** – Contains features collapsed in `TOPENTYPEDESIGNERFORM`.
 * **OTLFDesignerCollapsedLookups** – Contains lookups collapsed in `TOPENTYPEDESIGNERFORM`.
 * **OTLFDesignerCollapsedScripts** – Contains scripts collapsed in `TOPENTYPEDESIGNERFORM`.
-* **OTLFDesignerPairFilterFirst** – Contains the first character to filter kerning pairs.
+* **OTLFDesignerPairFilterFirst** – Contains the preceding character to filter kerning pairs.
-* **OTLFDesignerPairFilterSecond** – Contains the last character to filter kerning pairs.
+* **OTLFDesignerPairFilterSecond** – Contains the succeeding character to filter kerning pairs.
 * **OTLFDesignerPairKindFirst** – Filters the first kind of kerning pair.
 * **OTLFDesignerPairKindSecond** – Filters the last kind of kerning pair.
 * **OTLFDesignerPreviewLanguage** – Select the preview text language in `TOPENTYPEDESIGNERFORM`.
 Default is **Auto**.